katherinearenas/week-thirteen-challenge-karenas/README.md

 ## Notes

-THe project was completed with the help of my instructor, TA and tutors.
+The project was completed with the help of my instructor, TA and tutors.

 [Here's the Video Link](https://drive.google.com/file/d/15iQIO34j2KKZNpmjHYqk7yhUExWqSmlk/view)